– You can’t test everything at once

 You can’t test everything

-Prioritise your tests based on your research.
+Prioritise your A/B tests based on your research.
 This reinforces everyone’s understanding that conversion optimisation is a thorough process that gains positive outcomes.
 No gut feelings, nothing is left to chance.

 We’ll follow a prioritisation framework to define the order of the tests.
 The intention is to move forward as quickly and smoothly as possible to run tests that have the best chance of making a sustained positive difference to your business’s conversion, income, and profit.